ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use the menu to see other pages.

 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
 Many of the treatment approaches described below have become available as a result of clinical trials.
 The Children’s Oncology Group has recently developed clinical trials about treatment for retinoblastoma.
 (Please note this link takes you to another website.)

-Descriptions of the common types of treatments used for retinoblastoma are listed below.
+The common types of treatments used for retinoblastoma are described below.
 Your child's care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery to remove the eye is called enucleation.
 Your child's ocular oncologist, a doctor who specializes in eye cancer, will determine if surgery is the best option to treat your child's retinoblastoma.